zyqin19/zyqin19.github.io/_pages/about.md

 2015.09-2019.06: B.E. in Shandong University.

 ## Recent News:
-2024/11: Honored to receive the First Prize of Shandong Natural Science for Artificial Intelligence Award from the ShanDong Association of Artificial Intelligence.
+2024/11: Honored to receive the First Prize of Shandong Province AI Natural Science Award from the ShanDong Association of Artificial Intelligence.

 2024/11: We are very grateful to receive a new grant from Qingdao Postdoctoral Innovation Project